iamsrp/genecode/README.md

 # genecode

+Genetic algorithms are not dead, they're just resting...

 Overview
 --------
 The genecode package is a genetic algorithms implementation which aims to mimic the way biological viruses behave in the real world.
+It uses a different set of underlying principles from "classic" genetic algorithms but the overall idea is roughly the same.

 It requires Java8 and `ant` to build but, aside from that, should not need anything special.
 See the JavaDoc, and the `example` package, for more information.